zahramoghaddasi/Eighth-Assignment-Hangman/README.md

 ## Assignment Overview 🔎

 Your task is to develop a Hangman game.
 Hangman is a game where the player must guess the word by suggesting letters within a limited number of guesses.
 Incorrect guesses result in a part of a stick figure being drawn, and the game is lost if the figure is completed before the word is guessed.
+Note that you must design a Graphical User Interface for this project using JavaFX.

 ## How to Play Hangman

 1. **Setup**:
-   - One player (the host) thinks of a word and draws a series of blank spaces representing each letter of the word.
-For example, if the word is "APPLE", it would be shown as:
+   - The host (the computer, in this case) chooses a word and draws a series of blank spaces representing each letter of the word.
+For example, if the word is "APPLE", 5 blank spaces must be shown to the player.
      ```
      _ _ _ _ _
      ```

 2. **Gameplay**:
-   - The other player (the guesser) suggests letters one at a time.
+   - The player (the guesser) suggests letters one at a time.
-   - If the guessed letter is in the word, the host fills in the corresponding blanks with that letter, and the letter will be vanished from the keyboard.
+   - If the guessed letter is in the word, the host fills in the corresponding blanks with that letter, and the letter will vanish from the keyboard.
    - If the guessed letter is not in the word, the host draws one part of a hangman figure.
-The typical order of drawing is:
+You can draw this figure however you like in your GUI, but the typical order of drawing is:
      1. Head
      2. Body
      3. Left arm